frosas/lag/README.md

 - Ping from another worker to reduce the chances of measurements being tampered with potential blockings in the main thread event loop.
 - Never cancel the first unpongued ping so that we can report the real lag
-- Inform the user about the offline support.
-"Offline support: (Not supported | Enabling... | Enabled)"
 - For HTTP and HTTPS pings, support more than 6 open connections (e.g. use multiple hostnames)
 - Perform multiple type of pings